 Component types and window names

-.
+In Finsemble, every component has a componentType, while instances of a component have a windowName.
 These values aren't normally exposed to the end user.
 They are simply how Finsemble internally addresses each component.

-is a key in the finsemble.components
+A componentType is a key in the finsemble.components configuration object.

-The launcher Clinet automatically generates a unique windowName
+The launcher Clinet automatically generates a unique windowName for each instance of a component, unless a

-parameter is specified by configuration.
+name parameter is specified by configuration.

 For example, let's look at ../public/configs/application/appd.json in the Finsemble seed project the component config